-There is no right or wrong way to really start solid foods.
-The traditional way is to start with baby cereal (I, personally, recommend oatmeal) and then move to veggies and then fruits, but you do not have to follow this order.
+There is no right or wrong way to really introduce solid foods.
+The traditional way is to start with baby cereal (I, personally, recommend oatmeal).
+Then move to veggies and then fruits, but you do not have to follow this order.
 The most important thing to keep in mind is that each new food has to be introduced for 3 days before moving on to the next food to monitor for any possible allergic reaction (hives, lip swelling, vomiting, diarrhea).

-Last, but definitely not least, there have been some new recommendations on when to introduce eggs and peanut butter.
+Last but definitely not least, there have been some new recommendations on when to introduce eggs and peanut butter.
 We used to wait until after 1 yr, but after much research, they found a DECREASE in allergies if you introduced them earlier.
-So when you start proteins, please also introduce eggs (the white and yellow parts) and a small amount of peanut butter (add hot water to 2 teaspoons of peanut butter to make a warm puree.
-Put a little of this puree on the tip of a spoon and feed it to your child).
+So when you start proteins, also introduce eggs (the white and yellow parts) and a small amount of peanut butter (add hot water to 2 teaspoons of peanut butter to make a warm purée).
+Put a little of this puree on the tip of a spoon and feed it to your child.

-You should NOT be introducing eggs or peanut butter if your child has severe eczema or food allergies, in that case they need to see an allergist first.
+You should NOT be introducing eggs or peanut butter if your child has severe eczema or food allergies.
+In that case, they need to see an allergist first.
 But once your baby has been cleared of any allergies by their pediatrician or allergist, feel free to add those foods to their list!
 Eggs and peanut butter can be a great source of healthy fats for your kiddos.

-Oh, and one more thing, there are really only 2 foods babies that babies can’t have until after 12 months: honey and whole milk.
+Oh, and one more thing, there are really only 2 foods babies can’t have until after 12 months: honey and whole milk.